JoshuaWise/vapr-json/README.md

 ### options.allowAny = *false*

-By default, request bodies must be JSON *objects*, not arrays, strings, numbers, booleans, or null.
+By default, request bodies are only accepted if they're JSON *objects*, not arrays, strings, numbers, booleans, or null.
 You can set the `allowAny` option to `true` to allow requests to have any JSON value.

 ### options.allowArrays = *false*